 Rushmoor has the ingredients needed to recover, to grow and to thrive as a great place for business.
-I am pleased to present our Strategic Economic Framework which looks to the future by ensuring we have an ambitious vision, clear outcomes and deliverable actions to guide our work.
+I am pleased to present our Strategic Economic Framework which looks to the future by ensuring the council has an ambitious vision, clear outcomes and deliverable actions to guide our work.